unicode-org/message-format-wg/spec-syntax.md

 comment_line = "#" { any_char - nl }
 ```

-Metadata values may be assigned to any non-empty brace or chevron block
+Metadata values may be assigned to any brace or chevron block
 with syntax similar to named arguments,
 using an at-sign `@` as a prefix,
 immediately followed by a literal metadata key,